zuri-training/Proj_team_17_my_cms/README.md

 ### Introduction

-This markdown file contains all technical documentation related to the setup, deployment, update, and customization of our CMS web application.
+This markdown file contains all technical documentation related to the setup, deployment, update, and customization of the Web-It web application.

 ### Prerequisite